 -File your income taxes early.
 As soon as you have the tax information you need, file before a scammer can.

-If you have any questions or concerns please do not hesitate to contact us at our Mediapolis (319-394-3191) or Morning Sun (319-868-3125) locations.
+If you have any questions or concerns please do not hesitate to contact us at 319-394-3191 or visit one of our locations in Mediapolis, Morning Sun, Burlington, or Wapello.